rak-n-rok/Krake/docs/user/problem.rst

 HTTP Problem documentation
 ==========================

-The failure reason on the Krake API HTTP layer is stored as RFC7807_ Problem.
+The failure reason of the Krake API HTTP layer is stored as an RFC7807_ Problem.
-It is a way how to define machine-readable and uniform details of errors in an HTTP response.
+It is a way to define uniform, machine-readable details of errors in an HTTP response.

-In case of failure on Krake API HTTP layer, the Krake API responses with well-formatted RFC7807_ Problem message which could contain the following fields:
+In case of a failure on the Krake API HTTP layer, the Krake API responds with a well-formatted RFC7807_ Problem message, which could contain the following fields:

 ``type``
   A URI reference that identifies the problem type.
-It should point Krake API users to the concrete part of the Krake documentation where the problem type is explained in detail.
+It should point the Krake API users to the concrete part of the Krake documentation where the problem type is explained in detail.
   Defaults to about:blank.
 ``title``